 On the bright side, hashtag search results can be filtered to show just boards.
 But notice how the search for #growthhacking returned some boards that didn’t have the hashtag.
 Some just had the right word in the title or description.
 So putting hashtags in your board or account descriptions may not help much in the end at all, especially if they’re general terms.

 Pinterest doesn’t offer much in the way of guidelines regarding hashtag use.
 However according to this Pinterest for Business post, “having too many of them in your descriptions may negatively impact your ranking.”
 That’s definitely something to keep in mind.
 Another restriction is that Promoted Pins are limited to a maximum of one hashtag in the description.

 Hashtag Searches Return Poor Results

 It’s not uncommon for hashtag searches to return irrelevant results, making the entire exercise pointless and frustrating.
-Marketers on Instagram and Twitter use hashtags as a method of increasing their visibility because search algorithms on those platforms work elegantly.
+Marketers on Instagram and Twitter use hashtags as a method of increasing their visibility because search algorithms on those platforms are more elegant and more inclusive of hashtags.
 But in the case of Pinterest, the unpredictability of hashtag searches means using them can hurt more than help.
 Here’s what I mean.